 The Chair of Governors/investigator will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
 Should the complainant wish to escalate their complaint to Stage 3, they must do so within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
+The complainant should outline why they are not happy with the outcomes from stage 2 and/or if their outcomes have changed from the original complaint.
+The clerk may request that the complaint be more specific about these details to ensure that a panel is the correct course of action.

-Stage 3 - Governing Body Review Panel
+Stage 3 - Governing Body Stage 3 Panel